Darch

 The educational profile of Darch exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 26.3%, surpassing the SA3 average of 19.7%.
-Bachelor degrees are most prevalent at 19.2%, followed by postgraduate qualifications (4.7%) and graduate diplomas (2.4%).
-Vocational credentials are held by 31.4% of residents aged 15+, with advanced diplomas at 10.9% and certificates at 20.5%.
+The educational profile of this community is distinct within the region, with tertiary qualification rates among residents aged 15 and over reaching 26.3%, compared to the SA3 average of 19.7%.
+This highlights a local focus on higher education.
+Bachelor degrees are the most common qualification at 19.2%, followed by postgraduate degrees at 4.7% and graduate diplomas at 2.4%.
+Vocational and technical training is also common, with 31.4% of residents aged 15 and over holding credentials, consisting of advanced diplomas at 10.9% and certificates at 20.5%.

-Educational participation is high, with 35.5% currently enrolled in formal education.
-This includes 11.8% in primary, 11.8% in secondary, and 6.6% in tertiary education.
+Educational enrollment rates are high, with 35.5% of the population currently studying.
+This group includes 11.8% of residents in primary school, 11.8% in secondary school, and 6.6% in higher education.

 Frequently Asked Questions - Education